mabrobotics/MD80-x-CANdle-Documentation/MD/config_calibration.md

 - `torque bandwidth` - torque bandwidth setting
 - `shutdown temp` - temperature threshold in \[*C\] of the motor that will cause a overtemperature stop.
 Note: this safety limit works only with a motor thermistor connected.
-If motor temp is 0*C when candletool md info is called, the thremistor is not populated or is not working.
+If motor temp is 0*C when candletool md info is called, the thermistor is not populated or is not working.

 ### [limits] section